Pinecone birdfeeders for outdoor learning in preschool and elementary school

 What they get from outdoor learning in preschool and elementary school

-Taking part in things like birdwatching will help children develop observational skills and patients.
+Taking part in things like birdwatching will help children develop observational skills, attention, and patience.
 It is also an opportunity for children to develop literacy skills, including reading and writing.
 Children can use books and charts to identify and learn about birds as well as record their observations.
 Children may also collect data by making tally charts based on the types of animals or birds they observe.
 Older children may be able to take it further by making pictographs or bar charts with the data they collect.

 Learning outside is a great way for children to experience nature firsthand.
 According to Dr. Malone (2014), a review of worldwide research shows that outdoor learning leads to a plethora of benefits to children’s learning and wellbeing.
 Children who have learning experiences outside the classroom achieve better on tests, achieve higher results in knowledge and skills acquisition and show improved confidence and self-esteem.
 They also have better motor skills and physical fitness, show increased leadership qualities and environmental responsibility.
 Furthermore, they have improved social competence, attention, self-esteem and mental health.
 Outdoor learning has also been found to support learning in maths and science and the use of creative and critical thinking skills (Waliczek, T.M., Logan, P. & Zajicek, J.M., 2003).

 In the winter, the weather can make it more challenging to get children outside.
 Making pinecone birdfeeders is a great way to get young children learning outside the classroom in colder weather.
 It provides an opportunity for children to think about animals– what they need to live and where they live (habitat).
 They can also observe the world around them and see how the environment changes during the winter months.

 Pinecone birdfeeders – Take it further